Best Headphones 2014

-But which should you buy?
-We've gathered together the headphones that we think any buyer should consider, whether you're out to spend £20 or £200.
+The question is, which headphones should you invest your hard earned cash on?
+We've gathered together the best headphones that we think any buyer should consider, whether you're out to spend £30 or £300.
 Before you pick a pair and hit the checkout, though, there are a few things to consider.
-If you know what type of headphone you're looking for then click the arrow to get started otherwise read on for an explanation of the basic types of headphone out there.
+If you know what type of headphone you're looking for then click the arrows on the picture to get started otherwise read on for an explanation of the basic types of headphone out there and which type might be best for you.

 Earbud earphonesThe much maligned earbud is the type that usually comes bundled portable audio products.
 It's generally pretty rubbish at blocking out sound but this type of earphone can be good from a sound perspective.
 Several companies out there producing top-quality buds and if you can't stand the invasive rubber tip of an IEM, check out Yuin's range.
 It produces true audiophile earbuds that sell for upwards of £100.
 None of them have made it into our best headphones round-up yet, though.